Kotlin SDK

 1. Overview

-The Gateway Kotlin SDK enables clients (PeakPOS, e-commerce backends, future integrators) to communicate with the Peak Gateway API.
-Built as a Kotlin Multiplatform (KMP) project, the SDK provides coroutine-based async APIs that work on JVM server, Android, and iOS (future via Kotlin/Native).
+The Gateway Kotlin SDK enables clients (PeakPOS, e-commerce backends, and third-party integrators) to communicate with the Peak Gateway API.
+Built as a Kotlin Multiplatform (KMP) project, the SDK provides coroutine-based async APIs for JVM servers, Android, and the shared iOS Gateway API core.

-Consumers: PeakPOS (Android + server), e-commerce backends, future integrators
+Consumers: PeakPOS (Android + server), e-commerce backends, third-party integrators

-LocationsApiis the primary surface for location records.OrganizationsApiowns organization-scoped resources and credential profiles.MerchantsApiremains as a deprecated alias for legacy callers.- Existing
+LocationsApiis the primary surface for location records.OrganizationsApiowns organization-scoped resources and credential profiles.- New SDK-facing code should use

 2. Module Architecture